Azad (2017 film)

 Azad (lit.
-Independent) is a 2018 melodrama film directed and written by Rehan Sheikh, who co-produced with Hasan Naeem under the production banner of Bling Studios and Roomi Films.
-The film features Sanam Saeed, Salman Shahid, Rehan Sheikh, Nimra Bucha and Sabreen Hasbani Zahid Ahmed and Sajjad Kishwar.
+Independent) is a 2017 melodrama film directed and written by Rehan Sheikh, who co-produced with Hasan Naeem under the production banner of Bling Studios and Roomi Films.
+The film features Sabreen Hisbani, Sanam Saeed, Salman Shahid, Rehan Sheikh, Nimra Bucha and Zahid Ahmed, and Sajjad Kishwar.
 The cast also includes debutants Ajlal Shah and Jawad Rana.
 A special appearance is also made by Angeline Malik, Imran Abbas and Schumaila Hussain.